 Course Description: In this course, 6th graders will learn about ancient civilizations in Africa, Asia, Europe, and the Americas.
 Students learn to analyze maps, graphs, charts, and photographs from various activities and the textbook.
 A course objective is to learn how ancient people fulfill the Creation Mandate by working and building civilizations within the themes of Creation, the Fall, and Redemption.
-Key people are studied throughout each chapter.
-This course is supplemented with various hands-on activities, art projects, and technological presentations that connect students to ancient times.
+Students will also learn to make historically defensible claims based on primary and secondary source documents related to the civilizations studied.
+They will learn to write essays to support these claims.

-lst Quarter In the Beginning Ancient Mesopotamia
+Ist Quarter In the Beginning Ancient Mesopotamia Ancient Egypt

-3rd Quarter Ancient Rome Ancient India 2nd Quarter Ancient Egypt Ancient Greece
+3rd Quarter Ancient Rome Ancient Persia 2nd Quarter Ancient India Ancient Greece